yackx/ipgo/content/go-techniques/concurrency/concurrency.md

 ## Concurrency (goroutines)

-Concurrency is property of a program, when two or more tasks can start, run, and complete in overlapping time periods.
+**Concurrency** is a property of a program, when two or more tasks can start, run, and complete in overlapping time periods.

-For instance, a web crawler that scans pages on the internet can be made of a scanner that downloads pages, and a parser that interprets them.
+For instance, a web crawler that scans pages on the internet can be made of two components:

+- a scanner that downloads pages
+- a parser that interprets them.

 They may run at the same time, but it is not mandatory to achieve concurrency.
 The parser could run out of work if the scanner is stuck because of a broken internet connection.

-Go has outstanding built-in support for concurrency via **goroutines**.
+Go offers outstanding built-in support for concurrency via **goroutines**.

 A goroutine is a function that can run concurrently with other functions.
 It is a plain old function invoked with the `go` keyword.